drreynolds/rklab/README.txt

 number of Butcher tables (over 70), holding the coefficients for existing methods in each of these three categories.

-The two most-developed solver classes are the ERK and DIRK methods.
-Most of the included Butcher tables for these methods include embeddings, allowing for straight-forward time step adaptivity controls.
-However, all three classes of methods may be run in so-called "fixed-step mode", wherein the solver will take steps of a user-supplied magnitude.
+For ERK and DIRK methods, time step adaptivity is enabled for methods with embeddings (most of the included ERK and DIRK methods include embeddings).
+For IRK methods, time step adaptivity is performed using a Richardson error estimate (cost of 3 solves per step), but leverages the additional cost through using the Richardson extrapolation for the time step solution.
+All three classes of methods may be run in so-called "fixed-step mode", wherein the solver will take steps of a user-supplied magnitude.
+This mode is currently required for ERK and DIRK methods without embeddings.

 In addition to these sets of solvers, we provide three example problems that may be used to test different methods, and that may be